luanillust/luanillustrates/_posts/2018-10-08-new-zealand-the-sights-otago-part-1.md

 	<em><sup>I mean, how can you not?</sup></em>
 </div>

 From top to bottom, every mountain was enveloped by a blanket of stark white snow.
-It was absolutely breathtaking and I hardly ever say that.
+It was absolutely breathtaking and I never use that phrase.
 Feeling ill-equipped, we had to forego any ideas of climbing up the snowed over track heading up to the lookout.
-Not sticking around much longer, we couldn't do much but move on.
+Not sticking around any longer, we couldn't do much but move on.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P031/P031NZ07.jpg" alt="snow blankets the entire area at Lindis Pass"/>